sajinmp/sajinmp.github.io/_posts/2014-09-11-running-aliases-through-run-applications.md

 title: "Running Aliases through Run Applications"
 date: 2014-09-11 19:57:00
 keywords: 'Aliases, Linux, Run applications, alias on run applications'
-description: "I tried to open google-chrome using the 'Run applications' dialogue.
-What I usually do is type 'goo' and click the tab key.
-It used to get auto filled as google-chrome.
-But today it stopped at google.
-When I used the terminal I found that googletalk was also installed which caused the problem.
-So I created an alias"
 ---
 I upgraded to Debian Jessie from Wheezy 2-3 months back.
 When I first started using it I was annoyed by the new activities menu which did not have the catagories and the halt and logout which are integrated into the user names and so on (I am speaking of GNOME).
 But when I started using jessie, it felt alright and now I am comfortable once again in the way I was with wheezy.
 It was fun upgrading when I had some bugs and was able to tackle them.